 Red-Eared Sliders are active and friendly turtles.
 They are semi-aquatic turtles that will spend most of their time in the water or basking in the sun.

-Captive-bred Sliders tend to be more open to human contact than wild-caught sliders.
+Captive-bred Red-Eared Sliders tend to be more open to human contact than wild-caught sliders.
 Some Red-Eared Sliders may spend the first few days hiding within their shells but they will soon adapt to their new homes.

-Sliders may get aggressive with other sliders kept in their tank, especially if the other turtles are smaller than them.
+Red-Eared Sliders may get aggressive with other sliders kept in their tank, especially if the other turtles are smaller than them.
 This is why we recommend that they be kept alone, or in a very large space.

 Red-Eared Sliders can make excellent pets for families with children.
-Sliders enjoy being handled but children should be taught how to handle them.
+Sliders enjoy being handled but children should be taught how to handle them correctly.
 Teach children to lift the Sliders by supporting the Slider’s bottom.
 Children should be slow and gentle while handling the Sliders.
 Sudden movements can frighten the turtles.
 An adult should always supervise children while handling the Sliders so that children do not accidentally drop the turtles.

 Teach your children to wash their hands after handling the turtles.
 This is because turtles can be carriers of infectious bacteria like Salmonella which can cause diarrhea, fever, and abdominal pain.
 Washing their hands should prevent your children from contracting bacterial and fungal diseases from the Sliders.
 Because of the risk of salmonella, children should never have the turtles close to their face or kiss them.

 Setting up an enclosure for a Red-Eared Slider can be tricky and expensive.
 They need a large enclosure with a dry-warm area to bask and an area with water for swimming.
-Its important to replicate their natural living conditions as much as possible.
+It’s important to replicate their natural living conditions as much as possible.

 A much more popular idea is to dig out space in your yard and build them a pond.
 By doing this you can set up everything from depth of water, to a basking platform and a little place for them to rest in.
 It does take a little more work to set up, but your turtle will be much happier with a natural environment than trying to fit them in an aquarium.
-Given what a 55 gallon aquarium sells for, it can likely be done for close to the same price as buying this tank.
+Given what a 55 gallon aquarium sells for, it can likely be done for close to the same price as buying an expensive aquarium.

 If this is not possible for you, add a full-spectrum UV lighting bulb to your tank.
-Exposing turtles to UV rays is important because it helps them to manufacture Vitamin D-3.
+Exposing turtles to UV rays is important because it helps them manufacture Vitamin D-3.
 The UV bulbs should be replaced after 6 months because they lose their efficiency over time.

 The attention needs of Red-Eared Sliders are mostly limited to maintaining the climate conditions inside their enclosure.
 Several thermometers will be needed to measure the temperature inside the water and in the basking area.
 Fluctuations in temperature can cause stress and diseases in your Red-Eared Sliders.
-Check the temperature in the tank daily and make adjustments if needed.
+Check the temperature in their tank daily and make adjustments if needed.

-Maintaining water quality is also very important.
+Maintaining water quality is very important.
 Uneaten food or fecal matter can cause poor water quality which can lead to the growth of bacteria.
 Performing frequent water changes and measuring the level of dissolved compounds regularly will help keep the water clean.
 Around 20-25% of the water should be changed every other week.